todofixthis/jquery.dynamicInputs/README.md

 For a demo of this plugin in action, see `demo.html`.

+# Options

+- `add` (Boolean, optional): whether to add an input immediately after configuring the widget.
+  - Set this to `false` if you want to wire up event handlers first!
+- `template` (jQuery, required): the element that will be cloned to add new inputs.

+# Methods

+- `$('...').dynamicInputs('add', position)` - add a new input.
+Numeric
+  `position` argument specifies what the new input's position should be once it is added.
+Omit to add the new input to the end.
+- `$('...').dynamicInputs('remove', position)` - removes the input at
+  position `position`.

 # Event Handlers

 Use event handlers to perform additional functions when an element is